Called 2016 Email Rebecca

 Rebecca focuses on cases involving health and welfare.
-She has experience acting for Local Authorities and lay respondents at both interim, fact findings and final hearings before all levels of judiciary.
+She has acted for all parties (including P, lay respondents, CCGs and Local Authorities) in cases before all levels of judiciary.

 Rebecca is known for her attention to detail, approachability and pragmatism.
 Rebecca has experience of cases which involve a cross-over with the Family Court jurisdiction and she continues to expand her Court of Protection practice.
 Her expertise in the Family Court means that she has particular skills in assisting parties through the forensic evidential processes of fact finding cases.